Jonathan Christian, Northwest Vista College

 On the heels of his first album release, Ng speculates what the future holds for his haunting, atmospheric sound.

-You: it’s a match made in heaven.
-Me, an intellectual: actually, it’s a match made in ‘My Beautiful Dark Twisted Fantasy.’
+You: It’s a match made in heaven.
+Me, an intellectual: Actually, it’s a match made in ‘My Beautiful Dark Twisted Fantasy.’